susanfawcett/Hawaii/README.md

 #### Include path to a single master version of scripts (these need not be modified; all necessary file names and other changes can be made to batch scripts for each project using the pipeline).
 python /path/to/directory/bin/1a.py -n Projectname -trim T -spades T

-### Use Haplominer to assembly align off-target reads to reference plastome
+### Use Hapl-O-Miner to assemble off-target reads to reference plastome
-#### Reference plastomes were used for Pritchardia pacifica, NCBI reference NC_067842.1 and Lysimachia clethroides, NCBI reference  NC_064345.1, downloaded from GenBank.
+#### Reference plastomes were used for _Pritchardia pacifica_, NCBI reference NC_067842.1 and _Lysimachia clethroides_, NCBI reference  NC_064345.1, downloaded from GenBank.

-haplominer script
+Batch script prihap1.bat
+Designating the trimmed paired end reads output from SORTER2 stage 1A, and the reference genome, with default threshholds -c 80 (80% reference coverage) -d 10 (10x read depth).

-### for all the folders ending in *assembly copy all files ending in *cp_final.fasta to /global/scratch/users/sfawcett/Haplominer/PritchardiaPlastomes
+#### for all the folders ending in *assembly copy all files ending in *cp_final.fasta to /global/scratch/users/sfawcett/Haplominer/PritchardiaPlastomes

 for dir in /global/scratch/users/sfawcett/SORTER2/Pritchardia/Raw/SORTER2_Pritchardia/*assembly; do if [ -d "$dir" ]; then